Alphabetical Plant Listing

 Planting Pears, Growing Pears, Pear pollination, Pear seasons, Pear Pruning, Pear Pests and Diseases

-Beautiful in bloom, handsome in full leaf, heavy with luscious pears, attractive in fall, picturesque in winter, pear trees are very beautiful additions to the landscape across the seasons.
+Beautiful in bloom, handsome in full leaf, heavy with luscious pears, attractive in fall, and picturesque in winter, pear trees are beautiful additions to the landscape across the seasons.
 Easy to grow and productive, pear trees can be very rewarding, no matter how large or small your garden is.
 There are thousands of varieties of pear of varying sizes, appearances, and flavors.
-Pear cultivars can be dessert (eating fresh), culinary (cooking) or dual-purpose.
+Pear cultivars can be dessert (eating fresh), culinary (cooking), or dual-purpose.
 There is surely one for you!

 Main types of Pears